 Configuration: Field to configure the search (ppears, when a search is added to Routes by using +)

 + Button.
 Each Search has a

-title which will show up in the search form in a selectbox where you can choose the search you want to use, and a
+title which will show up in the search form in a selectbox.
+From there you can choose the search you want to use and a

 configuration.
 The definition of the search is done in YAML syntax in the textarea configuration.
 Here you define the database connection, the Search tables/views, the design of the form and of the result table.

 Tip: The SearchRouter needs access to the database where the search tables are.
 You have to define a new database configuration to be able to connect with the geo database.
 Read more about this at yaml.
 Only one coordinate reference system is allowed.
 The geometry column must match the coordinate system of the map.

 form: name: type: text # input box for text options: required: true attr: data-autocomplete: 'on' # auto complete data-autocomplete-distinct: 'on' compare: exact

 usertype: type: choice # box with selection options as dropdown list options: placeholder: 'Please select...' # text that is shown before an option is selected choices: # the options need to be specified: "name of the column of the database": "name shown in the dropdown list" 1: Company 2: Administration 3: University 4: User required: false # no required field label: user type # heading above the box compare: exact